krystianopryszek99/krystianopryszek99/README.md

 This is my personal GitHub profile which contains various repositories including personal projects, college assignments, assessments, labs, group projects, and much more.

 - ✨ I have finished my Bachelor Of Science In Computing In Software Development at Atlantic Technnological University.
-- ✨ I’m currently an Software Engineer Intern at SmartBear.
+- ✨ I’m currently an Associate Software Engineer at SmartBear.

 ## 🛠 Languages & Tools: